 Let us discuss them one by one.

-- A square having all its sides equal to 5cm and all the angles are at 90°.
+- A square has all its sides equal to 5cm, and all the angles are at 90°.

 - An equilateral triangle has all three sides equal to 10cm and angles measure to 60°.